 Every good healthcare content marketing effort starts with a thoughtful strategy and plan that’s unique to your business.
 However, some of the most successful healthcare content marketing strategies include:

-Blog Posts: Regularly publishing blog posts is a proven way to build an audience, communicate key messages, build brand awareness, improve search rankings, and build authority for your content and top keywords.
+Blog Posts: Regularly publishing blog posts is a proven way to build an audience, communicate key messages, build brand awareness, improve search engine rankings, and build authority for your content and top SEO keywords.
 Creating a linking strategy within your blog posts also further enhances your authority and keyword strategies.
 Overall, blog posts can provide long-term marketing benefits; some well-written blog posts continue to generate trackable revenue for years after their initial publish dates.

 Whitepapers: Any telehealth purchase is a highly considered purchase.
 Understanding integrations, how your product might fit into a consolidation, or how easily it might fit into current workflows is critical for any healthcare organization stakeholder — but often isn’t easily described.
 Longer, more in-depth pieces, like whitepapers and eBooks, offer prospects both the answers they are looking for on pressing purchasing questions and establishes your company’s authority on the subject.